-It decreases anxiety and stress levels
+It can help decrease anxiety and stress levels

 As it releases dopamine, endorphins and other associated chemicals, exercise also relieves anxiety symptoms.
 According to research, people who exercise regularly are 25% less likely to develop depression or anxiety over the next five years.

 This is likely because exercise counteracts anxieties’ physical characteristics, such as lack of sleep, anger and unused energy.
 A person’s anxiety is often caused by them not ‘working out’ their energy, which leads first to physical tension and, subsequently, mental tension.